 i) Market Pricing

-Where ESO has determined there is sufficient liquidity to competitively procure, the costs of the service will be determined by the .
-ESO will allow potential providers to make clarifications and refinements to these costs where necessary to ensure the best overall solution.
+Where ESO has determined there is sufficient liquidity to competitively procure, the costs of the service will be determined by the market and assessed in accordance with the published Technical Requirements and Assessment Criteria.

+ESO reserves the right to employ a third-party consultant to support in the assessment of capital contributions, where this is required, to ensure value for the end consumer

+ESO will allow potential providers to make clarifications and refinements to these costs through the clarification process where necessary to ensure the best overall solution.

 ii) Cost Plus